ejscribner/couchbase-tutorials/tutorial/markdown/python/quickstart-fastapi-python/quickstart-fastapi-python.md

 You need to update the connection string and the credentials in the `.env` file in the source folder.

-> Note: Couchbase Server must be installed and running prior to running the Flask Python app.
+> Note: Couchbase Server must be installed and running prior to running the FastAPI Python app.

 ### Swagger Documentation